weblate/website/content/contribute.en.md

         <p>datarequests.org will always be offered for free.
 But running a project like this obviously costs money.
 And the more money we have available, the more projects relating to data protection we can start and continue.
         <br>As such, we are incredibly grateful for all donations.</p>
         <p>The project is run by <a href="https://verein.datenanfragen.de/en">Datenanfragen.de e.&nbsp;V.</a>, a public-benefit non-profit from Germany.
 That means that donations donations from individuals and companies from Germany are eligible for tax deduction.
 There’s more details on that on the donation page.</p>
-        <p>If you want to support us longterm, you can also become a member. <!-- TODO: Link once that page is online. --></p>
+        <p>If you want to support us long-term, you can also become a member. <!-- TODO: Link once that page is online. --></p>
     </div>
     <div class="clearfix"></div>